mikeschinkel/go-testdata-defaulter/README.md

 }
 ```

-Now let's create some actual test data, sing a map of pointers to `testdata` instances:
+Now let's create some actual test data, sing a map of pointers to `testdata` instances.
+Notice how for the test-data we only set the properties that are changing from the defaults:

 ```go
 var testData = map[string]*testdata{